 Dental Implant Materials

-Since their introduction, oral implants have proven themselves one of the most valuable and versatile innovations in Restorative Dentistry.
+Since their introduction, dental implants have proven themselves one of the most valuable and versatile innovations in restorative dentistry.
 They can replace a lost or damaged tooth, fix serious bite issues from malocclusion, and fill gaps that may otherwise cause the rest of your teeth to shift out of place.
 In recent years, however, growing patient demand for more natural-looking & feeling implants has pushed technology to evolve, resulting in a greater variety of implant types than ever before.

 In the early days of the practice, materials like cobalt-chromium and stainless steel were occasionally used for implants.
 Unfortunately, their low success rates and inadequate osseointegrative properties (how well or poorly the implant integrates into living bone) quickly made them ill-advised for long-term application.
 Following the discovery in 1950 of a new metal’s low-level toxicity, allergenic potential, and higher resistance to corrosion, however, the industry reached a positive turning point.